Real1tyy/PeriodicNotesPlanner/docs-site/docs/features/time-budgeting.md

 ![Time budgeting screenshot](/img/features/time-budgeting.png)

-The time budgeting system in Periodix-Planner allows you to allocate and track time across categories with hierarchical tracking from yearly down to daily periods.
+The time budgeting system allows you to allocate and track time across categories with hierarchical tracking from yearly down to daily periods.

-## 🎯 Overview
+## Overview

 Time budgets flow down through the hierarchy: